 University of Colorado Boulder

-Dr. Anseth is also Tisone and Distinguished Professor of Chemical and Biological Engineering at the University of Colorado Boulder and an associate professor of surgery in the School of Medicine at the University of Colorado Health Sciences Center, Denver.
+Dr. Anseth is also Tisone and Distinguished Professor of Chemical and Biological Engineering at the University of Colorado Boulder and an associate professor of surgery in the School of Medicine at the University of Colorado Anschutz Medical Campus, Denver.

 Kristi Anseth works at the intersection of three fields—engineering, chemistry, and biology—to design polymers that imitate living tissues, with the goal of helping the body heal itself.
 The polymers are meant to serve as scaffolds, or templates, on which cells can grow to replace diseased or damaged body parts, including knees, hips, cartilage, and heart valves—all without the trauma of major surgery.

 Anseth is developing liquid precursors that are designed to be injected into the body and then solidified with light through a process called photopolymerization, which essentially links individual molecules together, providing the strength, stability, and flexibility to grow new cells in a three-dimensional framework.
 All the while, the polymers would support and guide the healing of damaged tissues before gradually dissolving as natural tissue fills in.

 A chemical engineer by training, Anseth said she has always been drawn to research with medical relevance and was especially intrigued by the evolving field of tissue engineering.
 "This is the quintessential engineering problem," Anseth explained.
 "Designing polymers that can serve as cell scaffolds requires control on many size scales—from molecules to cells to functional subunits of cells to tissues and organs to the entire human body—and on many time scales—from a fraction of a second to several months."